Muswell Hill: Buses

-Road
+Roads

 The A504 passes east–west through Muswell Hill.
 Eastbound traffic is carried towards Hornsey, Wood Green and the A10.
 Westbound destinations include East Finchley, Hendon and the M1.

 The A1201 terminates at Muswell Hill.
 Southbound destinations along this route include Crouch Hill, Finsbury Park and Highbury.

 Highgate is to the south of the district and can be reached via Muswell Hill Road.
 To the north, Colney Hatch, Friern Barnet and Whetstone can be reached via Colney Hatch Lane.
 Both routes are numbered B550.

 The A1 passes to the south of Muswell Hill, carrying traffic southbound towards Archway, Islington and the City of London.
-To the north, the route crosses the North Circular Road (A406), and traffic can reach destinations such as Mill Hill, Watford, Stevenage and Peterborough.
+To the north, the route crosses the North Circular Road (A406); traffic can reach destinations such as Mill Hill, Watford, Stevenage and Peterborough.

 Cycling infrastructure in Muswell Hill is limited.
-The now-defunct London Cycle Network developed two signposted routes through Muswell Hill:
+The former London Cycle Network developed two signposted routes through Muswell Hill: